Where to Buy

 GBM Assessment (Score: 7.5/10)

 Oscar Wilde's only novel is the signature work of the Aestheticism movement, a brilliantly unsettling fable in which a portrait ages and decays while its subject, Dorian Gray, retains his youth and beauty.
 The novel poses searching questions about the relationship between art and morality, pleasure and conscience.
-Its epigrammatic wit and gothic undertones have made it one of the most enduring works of late Victorian fiction.
+Its epigrammatic wit and gothic undertones have made it a lasting work of late Victorian fiction.

 Europe, 1888-1891